 I decided to be where questions are evoked

 I believe that this glance into the future is essential for us.
-It enables to prepare to the unknown, or at least try.
+It enables us to prepare for the unknown, or at least try.
 As Dan Gilbert mentioned in his book “Stumbling Happiness”, the human being is the only animal that thinks about the future and has the ability to imagine events.
 Thinking about the future is useful because it evokes action.
 What actions should we take today in order to practice People Analytics in the future?

 Our brain is an “anticipation machine”, so let’s use this function.
 But before I throw myself into the future, let me tell you a little bit about myself, in case this is our first encounter.
 I’m a consultant in the field of People Analytics for many years now.
 I started this journey more than 15 years ago, long before the terms “Data Science” or “Workforce Analytics” have emerged.
 I actually introduced myself, for years, as an Applied Researcher and an expert in Organizational Research.

 My background education is interdisciplinary.
 It includes studies in the Technion – Israeli Institution for technology, where I graduated in Economics and Management studies, and where I gained my MBA.
-My studies encompassed a variety of courses in Mathematics, Statistics and Computer Programming.
+My studies encompassed a variety of courses in Mathematics, Statistics, and Computer Programming.
 Looking back, it prepared me well for my current occupation.

 But I was always attracted to the human factor.
 Naturally, I took complementary HR courses – as many as I could.
-Yet, it wasn’t enough, so eventually I graduated Psychology, and Positive Psychology, at the Tel Aviv University.
+Yet, it wasn’t enough, so eventually I graduated in Psychology, and Positive Psychology, at Tel Aviv University.
 Research methodology in Psychology is a great asset for questionnaires and other research tools’ design.

 I see my whole career on a spectrum between People and Business, and the domain of People Analytics mediates between these two poles.
 Every transaction between people and organizations can be revealed through data.
 However, as much as data is thrilling, we know it is not enough.

 The key to success in leveraging data to insights is asking the right business questions.
-It must come first, long before analyzing data sets, using sophisticated machine learning models or creating an amazing visualization.
-As a consultant, I understand now that only by being a part of the strategic hub in HR group, I can access business questions, and can really make a difference, supporting them with the right projects.
+It must come first, long before analyzing data sets, using sophisticated machine learning models, or creating an amazing visualization.
+As a consultant, I understand now that only by being a part of the strategic hub in the HR group, I can access business questions, and can really make a difference, supporting them with the right projects.
 I decided to be where questions are evoked, not where answers are requested.
 Therefore, I’m focused now, on exclusive long-term partnerships, and offer my expertise to selected companies, one at a time.

 So, in a nutshell, this is my journey in the data-driven HR, but alongside my activities in organizations, I spend time sourcing and sensing HR tech, and it makes me wonder: How innovation will eventually broaden human skills and shape the future of work?
-Which brings me back to my questions: Will People Analytics remain a job for humans?
+Which brings me back to my questions: Will People Analytics remains a job for humans?
 How this profession will change?